Croydon Cat Killer: Investigation

 By July 2016, the media and SNARL had begun referring to the attacker as the "M25 Cat Killer" after new reports, including a cat killed in Whyteleafe, Surrey, suggested the killer was operating around the M25 motorway.
 After reports of animal deaths in Maidstone, Sevenoaks and seven other locations, SNARL adopted the terms "M25 Animal Killer" and "UK Cat Killer".

 Det.
 Sgt.
 Collin, speaking in 2017 about a possible motive stated "Cats are targeted because they are associated with the feminine...
 The killer can't deal with a woman or women who are troubling him".
 He added that he was worried that "at some stage he'll escalate or feel brave enough to move on to vulnerable women and girls."
 Vince Egan, associate professor of forensic psychology at the University of Nottingham has said: "In some individuals we have seen animal cruelty as part of a broader pattern in which humans are also harmed.
 It is far more likely that this reflects a rather more banal pattern of anti-social behaviour, such as drunkenness or something that doesn't go further.
 But when we have so little to go on, you have to keep your mind open."

 In September 2017, ArroGen Veterinary Forensics began re-examining some animals to help the police and RSPCA to bring prosecutions.

 In October 2017, it was reported that the killer was suspected of mutilating over 370 animals.
 Det.
 Sgt.
 Collin stated that it was possible there were copycats.

 In December 2017, police linked five cat deaths around Northampton from August to November that year to the same killer, but later police stated the Northampton deaths were not being linked to the others, though a 31-year-old man had been arrested.

 It was reported in August 2018 that, three years after the first report of the Croydon Cat Killer, no evidence relating to an individual who may be committing the alleged crimes had been found.
 There was no evidence found of clothing, human DNA or a weapon and no CCTV footage had been recovered.

 In September 2018, the Metropolitan Police reported that in three instances where CCTV footage was obtained, foxes could be seen carrying bodies or body parts of cats.
 In one case, CCTV showed a fox carrying a cat's head into a school playground in Catford.
 In post-mortem examinations conducted by the Head of Veterinary Forensic Pathology at the Royal Veterinary College, fox DNA was found on the cats' bodies.
-The Met closed the investigation on 20 September, saying foxes mutilating the bodies of cats that had died in road traffic accidents was the most likely explanation.
+The Met closed the investigation on 20 September, stating that the most likely explanation was foxes mutilating the bodies of cats that had died in road traffic accidents.